How to Take the Sting Out of Tick and Mosquito Bites

 Most tick and mosquito bites can be treated at home with simple remedies to ease symptoms.
 Here are some tips to follow:

-3. Apply a lotion, cream or paste that contains calamine, antihistamine or corticosteroid to soothe the skin and reduce your urge to scratch the bite.
+- Apply a lotion, cream, or paste that contains calamine, antihistamine, or corticosteroid to soothe the skin and reduce your urge to scratch the bite.

-4. Take an oral antihistamine, such as cetirizine (Zyrtec) or loratadine (Claritin), to relieve itching and inflammation.
+- Take an oral antihistamine, such as cetirizine (Zyrtec®) or loratadine (Claritin®), to relieve itching and inflammation.

 If you develop an infection or a reaction from a tick or mosquito bite, you may need medical treatment.
-In mild cases, you can schedule a primary care appointment, BJC Virtual Care on demand visit or visit a BJC Medical Group Convenient Care.
+In mild cases, you can schedule a primary care appointment, a BJC Virtual Care on-demand visit, or visit a BJC Medical Group Convenient Care.

 What are the signs of an infected bite?

 Your primary care doctor or nearest Convenient Care clinic can help you with mosquito and tick bites that are annoying but not life-threatening.
-However, if you experience symptoms of serious infection, call 911 or get to an emergency room (ER).
+However, if you experience symptoms of serious infection, call 911 or go to an Emergency Department.

 Some signs of serious infection include: